astrochili/vscode-defold/README.md

 #### MacOS / Linux / Windows

 1. Download [master](https://github.com/astrochili/defold-vscode-guide/archive/refs/heads/master.zip) to use it as your starting project.
 Or copy files into your existing project (except `main`, `game.project` and `README.md`).
-3. Install recommended by the workspace [extensions](#extensions) on the VSCode Extensions pane.
+2. Install recommended by the workspace [extensions](#extensions) on the VSCode Extensions pane.
-4. Configure path to your Defold Editor by replacing `YOUR-DEFOLD-PATH-HERE` in [.vscode/defold.sh](.vscode/defold.sh#L11).
+3. Configure path to your Defold Editor by replacing `YOUR-DEFOLD-PATH-HERE` in [.vscode/defold.sh](.vscode/defold.sh#L11).
+4. Set VSCode as the [custom editor](#custom-editor) in Defold preferences.
 5. Add the code below to your project:

 ```lua